 The Security Officer[and each Department HIPAA Security Liaison] is responsible for ensuring that its workforce is appropriately trained to identify and protect against malicious code and software.

-The Security Officer[and each Department HIPAA Security Liaison] shall disseminate security reminders to its workforce to make them aware of any of new virus, worm, or other type of malicious code that may be a threat to EPHI.
+The Security Officer[and each Department HIPAA Security Liaison] shall disseminate security reminders to its workforce to make them aware of any of new virus, worm, or other type of malicious code that may be a threat to ePHI.

-[Each Department HIPAA Security Liaison shall notify the HIPAA Security Office in the event that a virus, worm, or other malicious code has compromised or potentially compromised EPHI.
-(See HIPAA Security Incident Response and Reporting Policy)]
+[Each Department HIPAA Security Liaison shall notify the HIPAA Security Office in the event that a virus, worm, or other malicious code has compromised or potentially compromised ePHI.
+(See HIPAA Security Incident Procedures Policy)]

 The Security Officer [and each Department HIPAA Security Liaison] must notify the Covered Entity IT Department in the event that a virus, worm, or other malicious code has been identified and is a potential threat to other systems or networks.
-(See HIPAA Security Incident Response and Reporting Policy)
+(See HIPAA Security Incident Procedures Policy)

 In the event that a virus, worm, or other malicious code has infected or been identified on a server or workstation, that system must be disconnected from the network until the system has been appropriately cleaned.

 A virus detection system must be implemented on all workstations including a procedure to ensure that the virus detection software is maintained and up-to-date.
-(See HIPAA Security Server, Desktop, and Wireless Computer System Security Policy)
+(See HIPAA Security Server, Workstation, and Mobile Systems Security Policy)

 Log-In Monitoring Policy